Drug and Alcohol Abuse Statistics in Arcadia, CA

 California Medicare is a government program providing coverage to residents who are over the age of 65 or who have end-stage renal disease.
 California residents can use Medicare to cover the cost of rehab and other addiction treatment services; however, not all rehabs accept Medicare insurance.

-Sliding scale rehabs charge what California residents can afford, based on their income.
+Sliding scale payment plans only charge California residents what they can afford, based on their income.
 To qualify, residents typically need to provide proof of income and assets.

 TRICARE in California

 California TRICARE (West Region) is a government program that provides health insurance for military personnel, veterans, and their dependents.
-TRICARE coverage includes addiction treatment services, such as rehab and medication-assisted treatment.
+TRICARE coverage includes addiction treatment services, such as rehab and medication-assisted treatment (MAT).

 IHS-Funded Drug Rehabs

-Drug rehab programs funded by the Indian Health Service provide free addiction treatment to Alaskan Natives and Indigenous people in the U.S.
+Drug rehab programs funded by the Indian Health Service provide free addiction treatment to California Natives and Indigenous peoples in the U.S.

 If you are considering an alcohol or drug rehab in Arcadia, CA, or plan to visit a loved one attending treatment at an Arcadia drug and alcohol rehab, here are some helpful travel planning tips: